 Unit II: Toxicants in the Environment

 Toxic substances in the environment, their sources and entry routes.
 Transport of toxicants by air and water: Transport through food chain - bioaccumulation and biomagnification of toxic materials in food chain.
-Toxicology of major pesticides- biotransformation, biomonitoring, Biochemical aspects of arsenic, cadmium, lead, mercury, carbon monoxide, ozone, PAN, Pesticides; Carcinogens in the environment.
-Concept of bioindicator and examples.
+Toxicology of major pesticides- biotransformation, biomonitoring, Concept of bioindicator and examples.

 Unit III: Evaluation of toxicity